ar-visions/silver/README.md

 # primitives are inlay by default, but one can inlay class so long as we are ok with copying trivially or by method
 # public members can be reflected by map: members [ object ]

-this is still a comment.
+this is still a comment... the double # does that

 # every object is alloc'd and ref-counted except for non-inlay (bool ... i8 -> i64, f32 -> f64, inlaid structs etc)
 #
-# those have member functions to access, though; either way we access members only one way: .
 # we assign with : and assign-const with =
 # silver in data form may be thought of as a type-based json, and we support this form of serialization
 #